v2sCollections/City-of-Dreams/README.md

 - There is a new type of Operating System called a TechDeck.
 Operating Systems are like the Cyberdeck, Berserk, etc.
 - Equipping a TechDeck allows the user to craft a set amount of Drones that will then follow the player around and fight with them until destroyed.
 - Crafting is done under the 'Drones' tab of the Crafting screen (previously called 'Cyberware Mods'), and recipes are required to craft the Drones, sold at Weapon Vendors.
-- There's 8 TechDecks at ripperdocs inRare,Epic, andLegendary qualities.
-See TechDecks section for locations/info.
+- There are 8 TechDecks at Ripperdocs with rare, Epic, and legendary qualities.
+See the TechDecks section for locations/info.
-- Rare TechDecks are available at Technical Ability 6,Epicat 12, andLegendary at 18.
+- Rare TechDecks are available at Technical Ability 6, Epicat 12, and Legendary at 18.
 - The Drones are crafted with regular crafting components, as well as a new component called a Drone Module, which will appear at vendors, and also as loot on mechanical NPCs.
 - The Drone recipes are scattered around at Weapon vendors.
-See Drone Types section for locations/info.
+See the Drone Types section for locations/info.

 ![](https://s12.gifyu.com/images/Cyan-Rule.png)